Note

 UPDATE t1 SET c1=c1 WHERE __ob_partition_index=2;

-INSERT operations
+INSERT operation

 Limitations

-Limitations on column name conflicts with pseudocolumns
+Limitations on column names conflicting with pseudo column fields

-- This includes statements like
+- This also applies to statements like

-OB_ERR_COLUMN_DUPLICATEerror will be returned.
+OB_ERR_COLUMN_DUPLICATEwill be returned.

 Limitations on table types

-Feature switches
+Feature switch

 Here is an example: